 5. Report on findings and make recommendations for future management for a person with craniofacial anomaly and an AAC user.

-Education of the adult or child AAC user and their communication partners
+- Education and training of the adult or child who uses AAC and their communication partners

 - Multicultural and linguistic diversity in relation to the implementation of AAC interventions